Known4225/Logic-Gates-Python/README.txt

-space + scroll wheel - rotate component (coarse) sideways arrows - rotate component (fine) space + sideways arrows - rotate selected (fine) h - toggle sidebar
+space + scroll wheel - rotate component (coarse) sideways arrows - rotate component (fine) space + sideways arrows - rotate selected (fine) k - export l - import (it's L and not i) h - toggle sidebar

 All the data for a Logic Gates™ setup is in just 5 lists, some of which store redundant information.
 File sizes are around 60 bytes per component.